-- Hire community organizations and liaisons representative of the program's audiences to develop and implement a culturally and linguistically appropriate engagement plan for each audience: - Transcreate materials, going beyond language translation to the transcreation of content so it resonates more with the intended audiences; - Develop an engagement plan that addresses barriers to access and participation in low-income communities.
-This may include partnering with food banks. - Develop an engagement plan for millennials.
-This may include partnering with corporations such as Amazon, Google, Reddit.
-Another partnership opportunity is schools, such as the UW sustainability office or student groups like the Net Impact Groups (e.g., UW Foster School of Business Net Impact Group, etc.).
-We could also look into recruiting students from the Evans School to work on the program for their capstone project.
-Note that we should be cautious in our use of the term "millennials" in our engagement efforts, as it may be considered offensive by some. - 5.
+- Hire community organizations and liaisons representative of the program's audiences to develop and implement a culturally and linguistically appropriate engagement plan for each audience: - Transcreate materials, going beyond language translation to the transcreation of content so it resonates more with the intended audiences; - Develop an engagement plan that addresses barriers to access and participation in lowincome communities. - 5.
 What outreach, public engagement, or communications tools or activities are appropriate for the service or project?
 Describe tools and activities: Refer to the Citywide Outreach Guide to determine types of appropriate engagement (e.g. survey, public meeting, etc.).

-The program will include a mix of activities, potentially including direct engagement (workshops, presentations, classes, family nights, resources fairs, community events, community meals, etc.), direct mail, social media, digital media, print media, ethnic media, and neighborhood-based media such as blogs.
+The program will include a mix of direct engagement activities (workshops, presentations, classes, family nights, resources fairs, community events, etc.), social media, ethnic media, and neighborhood-based media such as blogs.
 Specific activities will be selected with community partners who work with the program audiences.
-For example, if the Hispanic/Latino community is selected as an audience, cafecitos and/or the promotora model may be effective approaches if deemed appropriate by community partners.
+For example, if the Hispanic/Latino community is selected as an audience, cafecitos and/or the promotora model may be effective approaches if deemed appropriate for the program by community partners.